akashsha1/ml-commons/docs/remote_inference_blueprints/intel_denvr_connector_blueprint.md

 ## 8. Update the access token

-This requirement arises because the Vertex API can only be accessed using the GCP access token, which has a limited lifespan.
+This requirement arises to renew the current access token, which has a limited lifespan.
 Applications are responsible for refreshing this token as needed.

-Note:  This update feature is only avaialable in 2.12 or later

 ```json
 POST /_plugins/_ml/models/pn8scY4B2QHLlv0i6LZB